MarienvanLoon/programming-for-economists/_sources/schedule.txt

 * Homework:

-  * Datacamp: Do it Yourself: Numpy
+  * Datacamp: Do it Yourself: Numpy - Pass/Fail grade (3)
   * the assignment :ref:`here. <week4>`
-  * upload your python notebook for assignment Week 4 on github: Pass/Fail grade (3)
+  * upload your python notebook for assignment Week 4 on github: Pass/Fail grade

 * Tutorial:

   * Review assignment Week 4 - tutorial Python
-  * problems encountered by students with Python (feedback from datacamp)
+  * Python problems you encountered (at datacamp or the assignment)

 Week 5: R introduction